FleekHQ/fleek-docs/docs/domain-management/ens-domains.md

 **Previously, when Fleek didn't use IPNS**, Fleek was set as the controller of the ENS domain to modify the IPFS content hash manually each time.
 Now, using IPNS, that is not necessary and only one transaction is needed.

-On the Settings section, the domain will show that the Ethereum transaction is pending confirmation.
-Upon confirmation, the ENS domain will have been successfully added to Fleek.
+**Once you approve the transaction**, on the Settings section, the domain will show that the Ethereum transaction is pending confirmation.

+**Upon confirmation** the ENS domain will have been successfully added to Fleek.

+!!! info

+    Important: If when you click 'set content hash', you see a prompt to "Migrate your ENS domain" there is an extra step you need to do before you continue.
+See the 'Migrate Your ENS Resolver' section below.

 ### Migrate Your ENS Resolver